What do banks do?

 arrow

 Hedge funds, pension funds and asset managers are all on the buy side.
-They raise money from investors as well as investing into securities across various asset classes.
+They raise money from investors and invest in securities across various asset classes.

 Asset class